sondreb/blockcore-vault/README.md

 - Support EDV/Confidential Storage specification, look to [bedrock-edv-storage](https://github.com/digitalbazaar/bedrock-edv-storage) for inspiration.

+## Keys and Formats

+Keys should be formatted as JSON Web Keys (JWK) and use the ES256K algorithm.
+Blockcore Vault does not support any additional formats in the initial development, support for alternatives will be adedd as required by the standard and what is implemented in the industry.

 ## UI: Create VCs

 When a user create a VC, they can decide storage location.
 That can be local disk, their OneDrive/Google Drive synced local folder,